 The Rural Lands Program focuses on the portions of EMSWCD that are outside of the urban area.
-The program provides technical information and financial assistance to help public and private landowners protect natural resources on their land.
-In so doing, the Rural Lands Program helps achieve four of EMSWCD's broad strategic goals.
+The program provides technical information and financial assistance to help public and private landowners protect natural resources on their land, provides a business incubator for beginning farmers, and protects working farmland and properties that possess significant natural resources and/or access to nature opportunities.